coderkol95/mlflow-k8s-fargate/README.md

 * Automatic hyperparameter tuning using [Optuna](https://optuna.org/).
 * Lifecycle management of the project using [mlFlow](https://mlflow.org/).
 * Provide a web interface built using Flask, HTML and CSS.
+* Automatic image versioning and upload to ECR via Github Actions.
-* Container execution in Kubernetes cluster
+* Container execution in Kubernetes cluster.

 ## Advantages of this approach